remobjects/CodeGen4/README.md

 drive the future code generation in RemObjects products from RemObjects SDK and Data Abstract to Elements, as well as secondary projects such as Marzipan, Oxidizer and others.

-CodeGen4 is designed so that it can easily be exapnded to cover additional target languages, with the implementation of one class.
+CodeGen4 is designed so that it can easily be expanded to cover additional target languages, with the implementation of one class.

 Currently in very early prototype stage, and not ready for consumption, just yet.